RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 setTimeout(() => oscNode.stop(), 3000); // Stop sound after 3000ms.
 ```

-At this point you should be hearing the newly created oscillator play a sound for 3 seconds.
+At this point, you should be hearing the newly created oscillator play a sound for 3 seconds.

 ## Controlling volume

-In order to control the output volume, we can create a `GainNode` and insert it between the oscillator and the audio output.
+To control the output volume, we can create a `GainNode` and insert it between the oscillator and the audio output.

 ```javascript
 const audioCtx = new AudioContext();